Cimoliopterus: History

 In the 1850s the British artist Benjamin Waterhouse Hawkins created full-sized sculptures of prehistoric animals for Crystal Palace Park in London, under the supervision of Owen.
 Among them were two species of pterosaur, including two P. cuvieri sculptures made of iron-framed concrete and two smaller statues of Pterodactylus bucklandi.
-Hawkins' models were the first to depict pterosaurs.
+While Owen only identified one of the large sculptures as P. cuvieri in 1854, they are similar enough that they can be assumed to depict the same species.
+Hawkins' sculptures were the first to depict pterosaurs, and the oldest life reconstructions of giant members of the group.
 Incidentally, he thought these animals to be the original dragons, such as in the legend of Saint George.
 The larger P. cuvieri statues are today in disrepair due to their delicate nature and vandalism, and the smaller ones have been lost.

 The British palaeontologist Mark Witton stated in 2019 that the anatomy of the sculptures was probably based on the (by then) more completely known P. antiquus.
 They were depicted with scales (though pterosaurs are now known to have had a hair-like covering, a feature already realised by some scientists at the time) and bird-like proportions such as small heads and large torsos, as was customary at the time.
 One sculpture is correctly shown in a quadrupedal pose, and with one foot flat on the ground.
+While this pterosaur was one of the first known preserved with a crest at the tip of the jaw, this feature is not included in the sculptures, as it seems they were assumed to have been more similar to those of P. antiquus.
+Witton and the British biologist Ellinor Michel said in 2023 that while it was the largest known pterosaur at the time, its historical significance was overshadowed by the 1870 discovery of the larger Pteranodon, a genus that was widely featured in text and artwork, while the Crystal Palace sculptures remained the only major publicity of P. antiquus.

-In 1869, the British palaeontologist Harry Govier Seeley placed P. cuvieri in the new genus Ptenodactylus along with other English pterosaurs known mainly from upper jaws, in an index of specimens in the Woodwardian Museum.
+In 1869, the British palaeontologist Harry Govier Seeley placed P. cuvieri in the new genus "Ptenodactylus" along with other English pterosaurs known mainly from upper jaws, in an index of specimens in the Woodwardian Museum.
 He noted these names were provisional, only intended for the convenience of students using the museum, and not necessarily as names for these species.
 In 1870, Seeley placed the species in the genus Ornithocheirus, which he had originally used for other species in his 1869 index, and figured a dentary bone (front bone of the mandible) he listed belonged to O. cuvieri.
 In 1874, Owen assigned the species to the genus Coloborhynchus.
 The British palaeontologist Reginald Walter Hooley used the name O. cuvieri in his 1914 revision of Ornithocheirus, using Seeley's terminology.